smartinec/aws-linux-system-tools/README.md

   - LoadAverage
   - NetworkConnections

+Each metric is reported with respect to both the instance id and the image id, the latter providing aggregate numbers for all instances running that image (e.g. auto-scale groups).

 To authenticate, either provide machines with an IAM role or set environment variables ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY``.
 If an IAM role is provided, usually no